blade32232/blade32232web/docs/md/index.md

 }
 </style>

-# Tethered Flight Arena
+# Tethered Flight Arena / CAVE

-This page will document how to make use of the Tethered Flight Arena Software built on <abbr title="A commonly used game development software which allows users to create virtual environments and manipulate them with scripts written in the C# programming language.">Unity</abbr>, using <abbr title="An open source software tool that utilises markerless pose estimation powered by machine learning.
+This page will document how to make use of the Tethered Flight Arena (CAVE) Software built on <abbr title="A commonly used game development software which allows users to create virtual environments and manipulate them with scripts written in the C# programming language.">Unity</abbr>, using <abbr title="An open source software tool that utilises markerless pose estimation powered by machine learning.
 Using this software we train a model that can be used by DeepLabCut-Live to track several points on the tethered animal’s body in real-time.">DeepLabCut</abbr> for pose-estimation

 ## Table of Contents

-> :Collapse label=Tethered Flight Arena - User Manual
+> :Collapse label=CAVE - User Manual
 >
 > [Settings](/docs/usermanual/settings)
 >